nclarius/tile-gaps/README.md

 ### Sticky Window Snapping

 For [Sticky Window Snapping](https://store.kde.org/p/1112552/) to work with gaps, make sure you have the threshold in the SWS configuration set to at least the largest gap size.

+### Applications

+To find the window class name of an application: Right-click on the titlebar of a window of the application > *More Actions* > *Configure Special Application Settings...* > the pre-filled entry in *Window class (application)* (if it consists of two words, only the second part) is the window class to put in the script configuration.

 ## Small Print